cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 # Introduction

-COSE Receipts are signed proofs that include metadata about about certain states of a verifiable data structure (VDS) that are true when the COSE Receipt was issued.
+COSE Receipts are signed proofs that include metadata about certain states of a verifiable data structure (VDS) that are true when the COSE Receipt was issued.
 COSE Receipts can include proves that a document is in a database (proof of inclusion), that a database is append only (proof of consistency), that a smaller set of statements are contained in a large set of statements (proof of disclosure, a special case of proof of inclusion), or proof that certain data is not yet present in a database (proofs of non inclusion).
 Different VDS can produce different verifiable data structure proofs (VDP).
 The combination of representations of various VDS and VDP can significantly increase burden for implementers and create interoperability challenges for transparency services.